Generated regional Alaska river scene for upper Kenai River planning; not an exact location photo

 No. This page is for the upper Cooper Landing reach.
 Soldotna and below-Skilak water have different access, flow, and rule context.

-Only if current ADF&G regulations and emergency orders allow it.
+Only if current ADF&G rules and emergency orders allow it.
 This page does not assume king salmon opportunity is open.

 Bring sculpins, flesh flies, legal egg patterns or beads where allowed, nymphs, leeches, and a few dries for quiet trout or char water.